kshurik/rekkobook/jupyter_books/_build/html/_sources/index.md

 to users such that they can spend leisure time by watching interesting titles.
 Also, we want to find relevant title by users' search query and put it on top so that minimum effort is needed to start watching the title.
-Yet, in many other industries such as e-commerce, banking etc. recommending relevant products or helping to find necessary service signifficantly increases sales
+Yet, in many other industries such as e-commerce, banking etc. recommending relevant products or helping to find necessary service signifficantly increase user satisfaction and/or sales.

 Basically, these two problems can be viewed as a ranking problem, right?
 In the first case, we have to rank titles based on users' preference.
 In the second one, we have to rank the